mwbowers/mwbowers.github.io/reference/asna-qsys-runtime/classes/database-cycle-file.md

 title: DatabaseCycleFile Class
 ---

-Database file that participates in the RPG Cycle.
+Database file that participates in the RPG program Cycle.
+When a Cycle file record is read from the Database, the file buffer values are not immediately copied into the program fields.
+The RPG cycle explicitly issues a LoadBuffer call at the proper time within the cycle to load the buffer into the program fields.

 **Namespace:** ASNA.QSys.Runtime <br/>
 **Assembly:** ASNA.QSys.Runtime